 Do you feel like your expenditure on Google Play apps is getting out of control?
 Well, this is a problem that many people grapple with.
 We have all gone on an in-app buying spree at one point in our lives.
 But this is not going to break the bank anymore because Google wants to give you more control over your digital spending.
 Google is adding a new budgeting feature to Android to enable users to track their spending and set a monthly budget for apps and media.
+Similar to the way you might use a bill pay program to keep up with your monthly expenses and utility bills, the new budgeting feature can give you a better idea of your spending habits.
 The new feature applies to games, applications, TV shows, movies, and ebooks, among other digital content.

 The feature is not active yet, but you should expect to have it on your devices soon.
 Google’s new budget feature on Android will alert you when you approach your spending limit.